librenms/librenms/doc/General/Contributing.md

 message.
 Accurate attribution is crucial to our success as a Free Software project.

-- To incorporate larger blocks of code from third parties (e.g. JavaScript libraries):
+- For any dependency
     - Include its name, source URL, copyright notice, and license in doc/General/Credits.md

+- To add a php dependency, please use composer
+    - Clean your vendor directory. `git clean -x -f vendor/`
+    - Add the dependency `composer require slim/slim`
+    - Add the files and commit `git add -f vendor/`

+- To add a javascript or other dependency
     - Where possible please include libraries in the lib/ folder.
     - Add it in a separate commit into its own directory, using git subtree if it is available via git: